 Anthony Kerasotes served aboard a WWI era "Four Stack" destroyer.
 A destroyer which had been designated for anti-submarine patrol, and escort duty.

-Navy, and Marine Corps Medal for his Heroism for on 24 Dec.
+On September 23, 2000 Anthony Karasotes was posthumously awarded the Navy, and Marine Corps Medal for his Heroism for on 24 Dec.
 1943.
 By his initiative, courageous actions, and complete dedication to duty, Lt.
 Kerasotes reflected great credit upon himself and upheld the highest traditions of the United States Naval Service.

 Photo: U.S.S Leary.
 Torpedoed and sunk by U-275 North of the Azores December 24 1943